 Traver is a tiny town located in the state of California.
 With a population of 731 people and just one neighborhood, Traver is the 777th largest community in California.

-Because occupations involving physical labor dominate the local economy, Traver is generally considered to be a blue-collar town.
-50.30% of the Traver workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Traver, you'll notice that it is more blue-collar than most other communities in America.
+50.30% of Traver’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Traver is a town of farmers, fishers, or foresters, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Traver who work in farm management occupations (22.16%), teaching (15.57%), and sales jobs (8.38%).

 The per capita income in Traver in 2022 was $18,407, which is low income relative to California and the nation.
 This equates to an annual income of $73,628 for a family of four.
 However, Traver contains both very wealthy and poor people as well.